Emerald City Blue

 And yeah, there’s all sorts of crazy new folks that have been crawling out of the woodworks since the Awakening.
 We Humans aren’t alone any more, there’s Elves, Orks, Trolls, Dwarves, and more.
-The Night of Rage and the ensuing chaos made the efforts of some guy called MLK to bring equal rights to the African-American citizens of the old United States look like a game of pattycakes by comparison.
-And it hasn’t died down yet completely.
+The Night of Rage and the ensuing chaos made metahuman rights a firestorm political issue.
+And that firestorm hasn’t died down yet completely.

 The theories of cybernetic prosthesis controlled by neural interface with their recipients became a reality.
 It’s given a lot of amputees a new lease on life.
 Hell, some people remove their natural limbs on purpose just to give themselves the Edge by being all chromed up.

 The WWW gave way to the full virtual immersion of the Matrix.
 No, I’m not talking about that glitched psuedo-messianic flatvid movie.
 Never mind, ancient history…

 Anyway, the Matrix brought a true virtual reality into the picture.
 Some of my friends never even come out of their mesh anymore.
 But when it crashed about nine years ago or so, that’s when everything got really interesting.
 The replacement was a fully wireless environment with an augmented reality overlay, which I being a wizgirl would find it way out of my realm of expertise to describe to you other than… chill.
 Now practically everybody is jacked in all the time, their existence seamlessly integrated with the Matrix.